 The development of GSM started in 1982, when the Conference of European Posts and Telegraphs (CEPT) formed a study group called Group Special Mobile (the initial meaning of GSM).
 The group was to study and develop a pan-European public cellular system in the 900 MHz range, using spectrum that had been previously allocated.
-At
+At cellular system in the 900 MHz range, using spectrum that had been previously allocated.
+At that time, there were many incompatible analog cellular systems in various European countries.
+Some of the basic criteria for their proposed system were:

-Good subjective speech quality
+- ☐ Good subjective speech quality

-- Low terminal and service cost
+- ☐ Low terminal and service cost

-- □ Support for international roaming
+- ☐ Support for international roaming

-- □ Ability to support handheld terminals
+- ☐ Ability to support handheld terminals

-- □ Support for range of new services and facilities
+- ☐ Support for range of new services and facilities

 - Spectral efficiency

 - ISDN compatibility